 Why It Is Done

-It is often done as part of a group of laboratory blood tests (chemistry screen) to help find the cause of many kinds of symptoms.
+This test is often done as part of a group of lab blood tests (chemistry screen) to help find the cause of many kinds of symptoms.

 How To Prepare